sean-sj-jung/sean-sj-jung.github.io/_posts/2024-11-11-TraditionalMachineLearning.md

 date: 2024-11-11
 excerpt: "SVM, Decision Tree, Bagging and Boosting, Clustering and so on"
 ---

+---

 ### Bias in Machine Learning

 #### Type of bias
-- Sampling/selection bias, sample dist. != population dist.
+- Sampling/selection bias, sample distribution \ne population distribution
 - Label bias, human prejudices or systemic errors in label, e.g. survey
 - Measurement bias, errors while measruing or recording
 - Historical bias, bias in data itself such as social inequalities